Energy

 Counties with the warmest homes

-A high BER rating - the cert that measures a home’s energy efficiency - means your home is better at conserving heat, making it more sustainable, warmer and cheaper to run.
+A high BER rating - the certification that measures a home’s energy efficiency - means your home is better at conserving heat, making it more sustainable, warmer and cheaper to run.

 To work out the top five, we indexed and ranked the counties that had the highest number of properties with a BER rating of B2 or more.